 In addition, the backpack’s rugged 600D polyester material is durable enough to withstand the rigors of life in the wilderness.
 There’s enough storage for camping gear and or storing a laptop in what the company calls a hydration sleeve.
 All this for well under 100 bucks isn’t bad at all!

 Cheapest - Most Effective Bag For Those With Limited Funds

 This Mountaintop 50L is only cheap in price, not in quality.
-The backpack offers some pretty solid features, including an expandable collar, big zippered front pocket, six compression straps, and hydration system.
+This daypack offers some pretty solid features, including numerous stretchy pockets, an expandable collar, a big zippered front pocket, six compression straps, and hydration system.

 As for the body, the bag has a sternum strap with emergency whistle buckle, padded and breathable mesh back panel for cushioned comfort and air circulation along your back.
 If you check most credible sites, you would see how this 50L bag is one of the top rated travel backpacks.
 All this acclaim for a fraction of the cost of most popular bags is pretty good for those strapped for cash.